jonthn90/FavMovies/README.md

 - Use Retrofit with Kotlin coroutines for API calls
 - Use ROOM to store local data
 - Use single activity architecture
 - Use the navigation component from architecture components
-- The app must not crash when you do one of the following:
-- Screen rotation
-- Send app to background and restore.
-- You use split screen on your phone.
-- Follow the SOLID principles